Wrongful Death Lawsuits: Who Can File and What to Expect

 At The Bruner Law Firm, you don’t have to.
 Our experienced wrongful death attorneys advocate for you and your family.
-We will work to hold the careless party responsible for their actions and pursue the money you and your family need to remain financially stable.
-We understand that money is no substitute for the loss of a cherished family member.
-However, it can provide you and your family with the means to continue to live life as your loved one would have wanted.
+We will work to hold the careless party responsible for their actions.
+And pursue the money you and your family need to remain financially stable.
+We understand that money is no substitute for losing a cherished family member.
+However, it can provide you and your family with the means to continue living life as your loved one would have wanted.

 Contact our Panama City office today to explore your legal options for free.
 Learn how we can handle every aspect of your case, allowing you and your family much-needed time to grieve.